yumimint/7D2D_Zombie_Save/README.md

 1. **Run the Application**: Execute the `7D2D Zombie Save.pyw` file.
 This should launch the GUI.
     - On Windows, running a `.pyw` file usually means it will run with `pythonw.exe`, which doesn't open a console window.
 2. **Main Window**:
-    - The left list displays your current "7 Days to Die" save games.
+    - The left list displays your current "7 Days to Die" Save Data.
     - The right list displays available backups.
     - The middle column contains action buttons.
 3. **Creating a Backup**: